MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-enterprise-voice/deploy-network.md

 Call admission control and E9-1-1 have additional configuration requirements for network sites:

 - Call admission control requires that a bandwidth policy profile be specified for each site that is constrained by WAN bandwidth limitations.
-If you plan to deploy call admission control, you must[Create bandwidth policy profiles in Skype for Business Server](create-bandwidth-policy-profiles.md) before you configure your network sites.
+If you plan to deploy call admission control, you must [Create bandwidth policy profiles in Skype for Business Server](create-bandwidth-policy-profiles.md) before you configure your network sites.

 - E9-1-1 requires that a location policy be specified for each site.
-If you plan to deploy E9-1-1, you must[Create location policies in Skype for Business Server](create-location-policies.md) before you configure your network sites.
+If you plan to deploy E9-1-1, you must [Create location policies in Skype for Business Server](create-location-policies.md) before you configure your network sites.

 ## Create or modify a Network Region